aseldawy/CS167/Labs/Lab5/CS167-Lab5-README.md

 * (Q8) Explain why we get these numbers.

 * (Q9) What can you do to the current code to ensure that the file is read only once?

+* (Q10) How many stages does your program have, and what are the steps in each stage?

+* (Q11) Why does your program have two stages?